jbkerry/oligo/Chromosome/README.md

 A file called <b>AllOligos_info.txt</b> will be generated in the directory created by the pipe for this run, named e.g. <b>mm9_chr11_DpnII_70bp/</b>.
 This will contain information about all of the oligos.

 `Under the hood`<br>
 Below is a breakdown of the pipeline workflow.
-See the OligoDesign Wiki page for a more detailed description of what each script does.

 <b>Workflow of ChrPipe.sh:</b>
 <table>